ni-xon/bukky/README.md

 ## About The Project

 Bukky is a A 2D turn-based strategy game played between 2-4 players.
-This project was undertaken by a group of friends to create a minimum viable product (prototype) for a Unity game that is currently still in progress, using the Object Oriented Programming (OOP) paradigm.
+This project was undertaken by a group of friends to create a minimum viable product (prototype) for a Unity game that is currently still in development.
+The game is implemented using the Object Oriented Programming (OOP) paradigm.

 <br>
 <p>